Belinda Bencic

-From 2016 through 2018, Bencic struggled with a variety of injury issues, most notably needing to have wrist surgery in 2017 that kept her out for five months and saw her drop outside the top 300 in the WTA rankings.
-Nonetheless, she rebounded quickly and rose back into the top 50 within a year of her comeback.
-She then posted her best season to date in 2019, winning her second Premier-5 title at the Dubai Championships reaching her first Grand Slam semifinal at the US Open, qualifying for her first WTA Finals where she reached the semifinals, and finishing the year inside the top 10 for the first time, which helped her win the WTA Comeback Player of the Year award.
+From 2016 through 2018, Bencic struggled with a variety of injuries, dropping outside the top 300 in the rankings.
+She then posted her best season to date in 2019: winning her second Premier-5 title at the Dubai Championships, reaching her first major semifinal at the US Open, qualifying for her first WTA Finals (where she reached the semifinals), and finishing the year inside the top 10 for the first time, which helped her win the WTA Comeback Player of the Year award.
+In 2021, Bencic won her biggest career title by claiming the gold medal at the Tokyo Olympics, also winning silver in the women's doubles.
+Following a maternity leave starting in September 2023, Bencic returned to the tour in 2024.

 Early life and background

 Bencic was born in Flawil in northeastern Switzerland to Dana and Ivan Benčič.
-Her parents were both born in Czechoslovakia, but her father's family emigrated to Switzerland in 1968 to escape from the Warsaw Pact invasion by the Soviet Union.
+Her parents were both born in Czechoslovakia, but her father's family emigrated to Switzerland in 1968 to escape the Warsaw Pact invasion by the Soviet Union.
 Her father was a professional hockey player in the Swiss National League A and National League B before becoming an insurance broker.
 Her mother was a high-level handball player.
 Bencic hit her first tennis balls at the age of two and began training with her father, who was also a recreational tennis player, for one hour per day at the age of four.
 She entered her first national tournament at that age, losing to an opponent six years older in straight sets without winning a game.
 Bencic would regularly face much older opponents as a child and was encouraged by her father to try to win two games per set.

 When Bencic was five years old, her father contacted fellow Czechoslovak immigrant Melanie Molitor, the mother and coach of world No. 1 Swiss tennis player, Martina Hingis, for coaching advice.
 Hingis becoming the top player in the world around the time Bencic was born was also one reason her father was inspired to introduce her to the sport of tennis.
 Molitor agreed to gauge Bencic's abilities, which led to Bencic working with Molitor once a week for about a year.
 At the age of six, Bencic also spent six months at Nick Bollettieri's academy in Florida, winning several under-10 tournaments.
 Around this time, her father also asked Marcel Niederer, a childhood friend and fellow hockey player who had become an entrepreneur, if he could help sponsor his daughter's career.
 Niederer agreed to invest in Bencic, which gave her father the ability to quit his job so he could spend more time traveling with and coaching his daughter while she competed at tournaments.
 In 2004, when Bencic was seven years old, her family moved to Wollerau, where Molitor had just opened up her own academy, so that she could train there every day.
 She continued to work with Molitor through her teenage years, and has also occasionally worked with Hingis.